 If you have any doubts on the technical know how required to activate or set up your SSL certificate, know that you can count on the outstanding service of the people behind The SSL Store.

 These people think in Website Security Solutions All Day Long.
 That is what they do.
 Adding the SSL installation service for 25 dollars to your shopping basket when you order your certificate is a no-brainer to me.
 Compare it with trying it yourself, or hiring a programmer at 40 USD per hour.
 I leave that up to you.

 You can call 24/7.
 There is always someone to pick up the phone and not just any student, but the rare kind of tech people -the ones with people skills- who will help you out if you have any kind of questions whatsoever.

 Full 30 day money back guarantee

-And of course, there is this 30 day money back guarantee too.
+And of course, yhey have a 30-day money back guarantee too.
 If for any reason, a technical issue or anything else, you are not satisfied in the first month, you will get a full return of your money.
 Stuff goes wrong in IT.
-Most of the time it can be solved in a matter of hours or days and in fact this is (for me at least) part of the normal installation process.
+Most of the time it can be solved in a matter of hours or days and in fact this is (for me, at least) part of the normal installation process.
 If it does not work out, you can try your SSL certificate at no risk at all with the 100% satisfaction guarantee of The SSL Store.

 Considering all this.
 For me as a blogger and small site owner, Let’s Encrypt is still the best solution.
 For the time being that is.
 Did you do the math?

 P.S.
 With The SSL Store you get the Cheapest SSL Certificate.
 Guaranteed!
-In case you spot a cheaper offer, just send the url of the lower priced certificate and they will not only match it, they will beat the offer.
+In case you spot a cheaper offer, just send the url of the lower-priced certificate and they will not only match it, but they will beat the offer.